Make An Appointment

 Modern usage

-The renewed interest led to even further advancements in cutting and producing the stones to enhance their beauty and make them more flexible as jewellery pieces.
-Now, there is no end to the options when it comes to shapes and sizes, and diamonds can be custom cut to fit all manner of jewellery and apparel.
+The renewed interest led to even further advancements in cutting and producing stones to enhance their beauty and make them more flexible as jewellery pieces.
+Now, there is no end to the options when it comes to shapes and sizes, and diamonds can be custom-cut to fit all manner of jewellery and apparel.

 Depletion